The Beginner's Guide To MLS Betting

 What Books Carry MLS Betting Lines?

 MLS lines can be found at every major sportsbook.
 Their betting menus can be almost as robust as what you’ll see in the European soccer markets.
 Retail sportsbooks including DraftKings, FanDuel, William Hill/Caesars, and BetRivers all go nearly as deep as they might on the Euro leagues.
-Market-maker books like SuperBook, Circa, and Pinnacle also have lines up as well.
+Market-maker books like SuperBook and Circa also have lines up as well.
 If you want to get down on Inter Miami CF, you’ll have no shortage of places to do it.

 What Bets Are Available in MLS?